popgengui/agestrucnb/README.md

 --------
 	For more details about the program, see the manual.pdf file distributed with the program.
-Briefly, our program is a front end that incorporates the simulation and LDNe based population genetics functions provided by tiago antao's python program at https://github.com/tiagoantao/agestructurene.git,
+Briefly, our program is a front end that incorporates the simulation and LDNe based population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/agestructurene.git,
-	enhanced by multiple methods for population subsampling when performing LD-based Ne and Nb estimations from genepop file inputs.  further, we have added simulation functionality and subsampling methods and interfaces for LDNe estimation, as well as  plotting interfaces to show estimate distributions and regression lines.
+	enhanced by multiple methods for population subsampling when performing LD-based Ne and Nb estimations from genepop file inputs.
+Further, we have added simulation functionality and subsampling methods and interfaces for LDNe estimation, as well as  plotting interfaces to show estimate distributions and regression lines.